Alternative, a more remote route connecting Tusheti with Khevsureti.

 The trail then passes unremarkable Borola hill (2954) and turns north, towards Chanchakhismta hill (3024m).
 It the last mountaintop on your route so it´s worth visiting -

-(not directly from the lowest point of the pass, but continue a bit to the northwest and find a descent route there).
+(not directly at the lowest point of the pass but a bit to the northwest).

 If you plan to continue to Khakhabo, a bit downstream is a good place to camp.
 If you plan to head to Datvisjvari pass, right ahead of you, on a hill behind a left tributary,

 you can see a serpentine climbing uphill.
 Climb the steep hill, the trail then turns northwest and leads you to the Chanchakhi pass (2849m).
 Beautiful views open in front of you.